A well-balanced diet boosts your brain health

 "Studies show that high doses of vitamins A and E can lead to an increased risk of cancer," shares Dr. Marvasti.
 "So, these antioxidants should primarily be obtained from nutrient-rich foods instead of taking supplements."
 Vitamin D is another popular supplement.

-Vitamin D deficiency has been linked with an increasing risk for dementia as well as poor outcomes with certain cancers, heart disease and depression.
+Vitamin D is another popular supplement.
+Deficiency in this vitamin has been linked with an increasing risk for dementia as well as poor outcomes with certain cancers, heart disease and depression.

 “Studies show that 42% of Americans are vitamin D deficient so it is important to consider getting this tested and then supplementing to reach optimal levels,” adds Dr. Marvasti.